volt-software/Ichor/docs/03-CMakeOptions.md

 Enables the use of the [sdevent event queue](../include/ichor/event_queues/SdeventQueue.h).
 Requires having sdevent headers and libraries installed on your system to compile.

-## ICHOR_USE_ABSEIL (optional dependency)

-Enables the use of the abseil containers in Ichor.
-Requires having abseil headers and libraries installed on your system to compile.

 ## ICHOR_USE_HIREDIS (optional dependency)

 Enables the use of the Hiredis library and exposes the Redis service.
 Requires having Hiredis libraries and headers installed on your system to compile.